Earth Notes: PV Sounds: How Does PV Grid-tie Generation Sound in Time-lapse?Updated 2022-10-15.

 Over five seconds of Sun-hum!
 Audio riches!

-As before, I've taken (PV generation) logs and turned them into a WAV.
+As before, I have taken (PV generation) logs and turned them into a WAV.
 Some at 15 minute intervals, and some at 5 and 1.
 All compress a year of data into a second of audio.
 The last one is 5-years' worth.

-From last time, PV generation as recorded by the Enphase with 15-minute sampling, then N/R (.wav):
+From last time, PV generation as recorded by the Enphase with 15-minute sampling, then N/R (

 Then PV generation as recorded by the Enphase with 15-minute sampling, then: Normalize, Low-Pass Filter at 500Hz with 24dB/octave roll-off (to suppress anything above 'daily' and make seasonal stand out), Normalize, Resample: